navrasX/Validation-form/README.md

 the idea is for it to change dinamically  as the user is typing and filling the fields.
 For instance, if the user gets the email right but he missed the code (còdigo), the buttom would suggest to take a look at the code field.

+-------------One-field-validation--------------

+While the original idea sounded cool in my mind to play around and do something "different" as an exercise, I realized it was not practical or convenient at all for a good user experiencee, due to the fact that several errors in different fields would not be properly displayed or helpful to the user to noticed in which fields user put the wrong data.

+This said, my next approach is to make something "useful" first, then I will play around that usefulness to see what kind of stuff would come out of it.

+-----------Validation completed----------------

+Thought it says completed, it actually needs improvements on email validations which can be done through a simple function.
+On the other hand, the goal of the exercise was kind of accomplished and I moving on to the next exercise which should let me practice the stuff that I learned through this process while also learning new stuff if possible.